pinarbldrc/exampleFreeMarker/README.md

 # exampleFreeMarker
- Sending Email use FreeMarker Template Engine with SpringBoot This repository contains a Spring Boot application with FreeMarker.You will find sending Email and save to database(PostgreSQL)with uuid(Primary Key)
+ Sending Email use FreeMarker Template Engine with SpringBoot This repository contains a Spring Boot application with FreeMarker.You will find sending Email and save to database(PostgreSQL)with uuid(Primary Key)<br>
 GET STARTED
 -----------------------------------------------------------------------
 1-Making the configuration settings(SwaggerUİ and FreeMarker)<br>